cfengine/documentation/guide/special-topics/build-deploy-manage-audit.markdown

 * Build

-  A mission is based on decisions and resources that need to be put assembled or `built' before they can be applied.
+  A mission is based on decisions and resources that need to be assembled or `built' before they can be applied.
 This is the planning phase.

   In CFEngine, what you build is a template of proposed promises for the